 Our Annual Stewardship campaign is a time when members and friends make a commitment to support UUCSH during the upcoming fiscal year.
 We call that commitment a “pledge.”
-Our 2023 stewardship campaign ran from March 19 to April 16.
-While the campaign is over, new members or anyone who missed the campaign can still use the button below to make a pledge for 2023-24 Fiscal Year.
+Our 2024 stewardship campaign ran from March 17 to April 14.
+While the campaign is over, new members or anyone who missed

 UUCSH is completely member-supported.
 All our expenses—staff salaries, program supplies and building costs (e.g., mortgage and utilities)—are paid out of the donations of generous members and friends.
 Pledges allow us to plan that spending, which can be particularly important when hiring staff.
 Pledges are not binding.
 If you have a change in circumstances, whether due to job loss or lottery windfall, just contact the Treasurer ([email protected]) and your pledge will be adjusted.

 How much should I pledge?